If you're looking to hire a development firm to build you a mobile or web app, this Quick Reference Guide is a must-have.

 But what if I told you there was a way to anticipate project failure?
 A way to talk about failure that doesn’t throw anyone under the bus?
 A way that gets everyone on the same team?

-If a project fails in some form (over budget, over scope, delayed etc), those failures are generally discussed at the end of the project.
+If a project fails in some form (over budget, over scope, delayed, etc), those failures are generally discussed at the end of the project.
 I’m all for reviewing & reflecting on completed projects – and celebrating them with a beer or two – but the problem with discussing failures after project launch is that the project has already launched.
 It’s strictly reactive.
-Yes, reflection is valuable and you can learn from / look to avoid failure points in future projects, but that doesn’t really help your just-completed flaming wreckage of a website project.
+Yes, reflection is valuable and you can learn from / look to avoid failure points in future projects, but that doesn’t really help your just-completed flaming wreckage of a software project.

 When we’re doing it this way, we’re running a post-mortem.
 The project is a patient.
 The patient is now dead.
 Oops.
 Why did it die?
 If we’re having this post-project conversation with our clients, too, they’re likely frustrated the project didn’t go as planned – not the best time to talk about failure.
 People don’t want to talk about failure when something has failed; fingers are pointed, people are blamed, and relationships are strained.